 My 4yr old has repeated the same level of swimming approx four times now, all because my son can't stand getting water in his eyes.
 (This is also a problem in the bath and while washing his hair).
 We have tried proper-sized goggles, but these don't seem to work.

-He always says he will be brave in the pool and jump in and put his face under but when the time comes he doesn't do it.
+He always says he will be brave in the pool and jump in and put his face under, but when the time comes, he doesn't do it.

-This is a very common problem that can be easily overcome but it takes time and patience.
+This is a common problem that can be easily overcome but takes time and patience.
 The most important thing is not to force the issue but take it gradually, one stage at a time.